 Altogether, these laws protect American civil rights by allowing victims of discrimination or harassment to bring civil lawsuits in state or federal court.

-Civil rights legislation defines a "protected class" of people as those most likely to be victims of civil rights violations.
+Civil rights legislation defines a protected class of people as those most likely to be victims of civil rights violations.
 Typically this is in terms of race, color, religion, sex, and national origin.

 People have successfully sued for discrimination or harassment because they were inaccurately identified as or associated with a protected class.
 For example:

-A civil rights case can also be brought for harassment in the workplace or school.
+A civil rights case can also be brought for harassment in the workplace or at school.
 This could be sexual harassment, verbal harassment, a hostile work environment, intimidation, threats, or violence.

 In a housing case, an owner or manager could harass a resident by stopping their access to their apartment or interfering with their access to utilities.

-For certain types of discrimination and civil rights violations, you MUST file a claim or complaint with a federal or state agency BEFORE filing any private lawsuit in court.
+For certain types of discrimination and civil rights violations, you must file a claim or complaint with a federal or state agency before filing any private lawsuit in court.
 These agencies set strict time limits for claim filings.

 State agencies may also investigate complaints of civil rights violations or discrimination.
-They may work alongside (or in place of) federal agencies.
+They may work alongside or in place of federal agencies.

 For example, an employee who alleges job discrimination in California may file a complaint with the California Department of Fair Employment and Housing.
-As part of its standard procedure, that state agency will usually send the complaint to the EEOC at the federal level so that it becomes a "dual filing."
+As part of its standard procedure, that state agency will usually send the complaint to the EEOC at the federal level so that it becomes a dual filing.

 An experienced civil rights attorney will be able to tell you whether filing a government claim will be necessary in your case.

-So, you can file a lawsuit for discrimination in federal court no matter what state you live in, but your state may have a similar law.
+You can file a lawsuit for discrimination in federal court no matter what state you live in, but your state may have a similar law.
 In that case, you can choose where to file your lawsuit.

-- Promote the individual
+- Promote the employee